-2D shop drawings and 3D models for ductwork,
+2D coordination drawings & 3D modeling for ductwork,

 HVAC piping, plumbing, fire protection & electrical

-ShopDrawings.com provide shop drawings, also called coordination drawings, for all MEP trades.
+ShopDrawings.com provide shop drawings and coordination drawings, for all MEP trades.
 We start by drawing the architecture, the structure, the MEP trades, set a general elevation for each trade and then proceed with the coordination.
 When working with third parties, we provide 3D models and can set up a general model within Navisworks to which we add each trade for coordination.
 Most of the time, we generate our own architectural models when no BIM models of the architecture are provided.

-Not too sure of the difference between contract drawings and shop drawings?
+Not too sure of the difference between contract drawing and shop drawing?

 Contract drawings are drawings provided by the Architect and Engineers, before the construction of the project.
 They show the building and MEP design and represent a theoretical installation of the trades.
 Those include: architectural, structural, mechanical, plumbing, fire protection and electrical drawings.
 The MEP contract drawings contain core information such as MEP component sizes and desired installation location.